 It’s important to make sure any decisions about your home swap are kept on the platform.
 This way, any potential hiccups or difficulties along the way can be dealt with quickly and efficiently by the customer services team.
 If you’ve arranged to be picked up from the airport by your hosts, and there’s a no show – there’s nothing on paper that your home exchange platform can do if it’s off-site.

 9. Hide away any valuables before guests arrive

 The beauty of home swapping is that you don’t need to pack away everything for your guests.
 Clearing some space in the wardrobe, drawers and kitchen cupboards is more than enough.
 However, anything that you’d feel more comfortable being out of reach of your guests should be securely put or locked away.
 You can store your items in a secured box hidden out of the way or choose to store items in a room that is ‘out of bounds’.
 If there is a room that you would not like your guests using, it’s important to not list any images of this room and make this clear in your conversations or your property listing.

 10. Establish ground rules prior to the home swap

 No matter how you travel, there are always bound to be some hiccups along the way.
 Iron out any specific requirements that you have of your hosts (do they need to take the bins out during their stay?
 If it’s a long-term home swap, how will bills be sorted?) before doing your home swap.
-This is also a time to ask any questions you have for your host and your stay at theirs.
+An easy way of doing this and ensuring you haven't missed anything out is by creating a set of house rules to give your guest.
+This can also be a time to ask any questions you have for your host and your stay at theirs.
 Once this is cleared up, it’s time to…

 Now that you have these tips, it’s time to get searching and find your perfect home swap!
 To test out home swapping for yourselves, sign up now for a two-week free trial.
 Any Qs?
 Get in touch and we’d be happy to help.